security camera system

 Lastly, OpenEye provides multifamily and commercial properties with affordable and scalable cloud-managed video cameras.
 With their platform, you can easily scale your property’s surveillance system and deploy cameras throughout.

-Moreover, OpenEye gives a lot of flexibility in how you implement their solution.
-Choose among many different types of cameras, use them as standalone systems, or integrate them alongside on-site recorders.
+Moreover, OpenEye offers great flexibility in how you implement its solution.
+You can choose among many different types of cameras, use them as standalone systems, or integrate them alongside on-site recorders.

 Features of OpenEye include: